phpvms/docs/versioned_docs/version-v7.x/installation/installation.md

 1. Composer Install - only if you have cloned it from git or downloaded the "raw" zip/tar and not a release or distributed version
-1. Running the installer - This is a web interface, through which you can also import your older phpVMS 2.x or 5.x install
+1. Running the installer - This is a web interface, through which you can also import your older phpvms 2.x or 5.x install

 ---